-During the 18 month’s leading to our departure date, with the exception of an occasional pizza base, I had almost eradicated bread and other flour based products from my diet.
+During the 18 months leading to our departure date, with the exception of an occasional pizza base, I had almost eradicated bread and other flour based products from my diet.
 Throughout many central Asian countries, bread in some form is often the staple of the local diet.
-The glazed flat bread of Kyrgyzstan was often tough, chewy and stale and only improved when dipped in a camping stew or with generous lashings of jam.
-China provided a selection of flat breads but the most common, a dinner plate sized ‘naan‘ seasoned with salt and often cumin seeds.
-Delicious when baked fresh and decorated with an elaborate perforated design, though unfortunately within 24 hours, the Chinese naan would transform into a rock hard disc, perhaps more suited to a game of ultimate frisbee.
+The glazed flat bread of Kyrgyzstan was often tough, chewy and stale and only improved when dipped in a camp stew or with generous lashings of jam.
+China provided a selection of flat breads but the most common, a dinner plate sized “naan” often seasoned with salt and cumin seeds and decorated with an elaborate perforated design.
+Delicious when baked fresh, though unfortunately within 24 hours, the Chinese naan would transform into a rock hard disc, perhaps more suited to a game of ultimate frisbee.

 Homage to the Naan Man

 At this time, before we dine,

 We say thanks to the man who made this naan.

 Jacob and I donned our day packs and left the village of Astore and hiked the 11 kilometre winding stretch of road up to Rama, home of Rama Lake.
 The road snaked its way through green terraces where whole families harvested wheat and potatoes, cattle roamed freely and donkeys hauled ridiculous sized loads of straw down to the village.
 As the season transitioned from summer to autumn the temperature dropped, life in the Astore Valley must be extremely harsh throughout the winter, the locals were working hard in preparation for the short, dark days and the inevitable snowfall.